rcha103/MxIPay88/README.md

 ### Known bugs
 - On Android, the widget will always have issues executing the success and fail microflow.
 This is due to the plugin missing the onSaveInstanceState() implementation.
+As a result, a static failure message will appear for Android platform.
+Payment success will restart the mobile app, but once the backend payment callback is executed by iPay88, your update should be reflected.
+This issue does not happen in iOS.
 For more details, check [this issue](https://github.com/tjwoon/csIPay88/issues/13)
 ### FAQ
 - You can raise an issue on GitHub, I might be able to answer it if I have the time.
 Asking on Mendix forum probably won't get you the answer since I don't spend much time there.
 - For questions specific to iPay88 please ask their support line.
 I do not work for iPay88, I simply make an implementation of it on Mendix.